-Family Weekend is November 7-8, with registration opening this Monday, September 15.
+We're looking forward to seeing many of you at Family Weekend, November 7-8!
 Visit our Family Weekend webpages for a preview of weekend events, links to area activities and hotels, and to register your family's attendance.
-More details, including a direct link to the registration page, will be coming to your email this Monday.
+A few tickets remain for the President's Prayer Breakfast on Saturday morning.
+Reserve yours today!

 Alumni Association Board Merit Scholarships

 Every year, the Alumni Association Board of Directors awards merit scholarships to a select number of juniors for their senior year.
 Applications are available online or in the Student Development office, SSB 218.
 Completed applications must be returned by Wednesday, October 29, 2014, to the Alumni Relations office.
 Award winners will be announced at spring Convocation.
 Applicants will be chosen on the basis of academic achievement, campus/community involvement, spiritual growth, understanding of life mission, and future plans.

 Parents, join fellow Wheaton parents, alumni, and friends on an exciting Wheaton-sponsored tour to Vienna, Salzburg, and Prague!